VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 A domain’s report is a JSON data structure.
 For full context on domain report structure refer to [Domain object description](https://developers.virustotal.com/reference/domains-1).

-The code snippet below, prints the whole JSON report of a given domain.
+The code snippet below prints the whole JSON report for a given domain.

 ```python
 import os